 1. Otto Mann (The Simpsons)

 Hail to the bus driver!
 Otto Mann is a metalhead everyone knows, both from history’s longest-running TV show and from their personal lives.
 Otto drives like a maniac, shreds like a champion, never takes his headphones off, will try pretty much any drug once, and owns mustard he doesn’t know about.
-At the same time, he’s a good-natured dude who loves his job and the kids around him, even when he has to use the Springfield Elementary “credit card.”
-When it came time to pick a #1 spot for this list, the choice was, simply put, no problemo.
+At the same time, he’s a good-natured dude who loves his job and the kids around him, even when he has to use the Springfield Elementary “credit card”.
+When it came time to pick a number one spot for this list, the choice was, simply put, no problemo.

 Here are 10 examples of how rock and classical music can combine to create something beautiful.